tdkehoe/iam/userid_keys.md

 To edit an API key by using the CLI:

-1. Enter `bluemix iam api-key-update NAME [-n NAME] [-d DESCRIPTION]` in your command prompt, specifying the old name, new name, and new description for the key.
+1. Enter `ibmcloud iam api-key-update NAME [-n NAME] [-d DESCRIPTION]` in your command prompt, specifying the old name, new name, and new description for the key.
 For example:

 ```
-bluemix iam api-key-update MyCurrentName -n MyNewName -d "the new description of my key"
+ibmcloud iam api-key-update MyCurrentName -n MyNewName -d "the new description of my key"
 ```

 ## Deleting an API key